zzubzq/apidocs/source/index.html.md

 <font size=4>**2022-05-05**</font>

-* New endpoint for Binance Code:
+* New endpoint for Zzubzq Code:
 	* `GET /sapi/v1/giftcard/cryptography/rsa-public-key` to fetch RSA public key.
-* Update endpoint for Binance Code:
+* Update endpoint for Zzubzq Code:
 	* `POST /sapi/v1/giftcard/redeemCode`: new optional parameter `externalUid`.
 Each external unique ID represents a unique user on the partner platform.
 The function helps you to identify the redemption behavior of different users.

 ---